-- 23. To deal with petitions in their portfolio area in accordance with Council procedure. - 24.
-To recommend to the Cabinet, where there are implications for the policies of the Council, responses to be made to consultation documents from Government, GLA, LGA, London Councils and other bodies affecting their portfolio area.

-To approve and sign consultation responses on behalf of the Council in urgent cases where there is no Cabinet meeting timetabled to consider the responses, and in such cases to inform Party Leaders and the Chairman of the relevant Policy Overview or Select Committee of the responses when signed off.
+- 24. To deal with petitions in their portfolio area in accordance with Council procedure. - 25.
+To recommend to the Cabinet, where there are implications for the policies of the Council, responses to be made to consultation documents from Government, GLA, LGA, London Councils and other bodies affecting their portfolio area. - 26.
+To approve and sign consultation responses on behalf of the Council in urgent cases where there is no Cabinet meeting timetabled to consider the responses, and in such cases to inform Party Leaders and the Chairman of the relevant Select Committee of the responses when signed off.

-- 25. To make recommendations to Cabinet and Council for revisions to officer delegations within their portfolio area. - 26.
-To make recommendations to Cabinet on Policy Overview, Scrutiny and Select Committee reports that are being presented in their portfolio area. - 27.
-To attend Policy Overview, Scrutiny & Select Committee meetings when so required by these committees. - 28.
-To meet all reasonable requests for information made by those Policy Overview, Scrutiny and Select Committee members. - 29.
-To determine and hear appeals against any decision made by or on behalf of Hillingdon Council as set out in Appendix A to the Cabinet Scheme of Delegations. - 30.
+- 27. To make recommendations to Cabinet and Council for revisions to officer delegations within their portfolio area. - 28.
+To make recommendations to Cabinet on Select Committee reports that are being presented in their portfolio area. - 29.
+To attend Select Committee meetings when so required by these committees. - 30.
+To meet all reasonable requests for information made by those Select Committee members. - 31.
+To determine and hear appeals against any decision made by or on behalf of Hillingdon Council as set out in Appendix A to the Cabinet Scheme of Delegations. - 32.
 In conjunction with the relevant Officer, to sign off expenditure for approved Initiatives as agreed by the Cabinet.